 The oil level in your car will go down when it is hot outside.
-This is because the oil expands when it gets hot and this causes the level to go down.
-You should check your oil level regularly to make sure that it does not get too low.
+This is because the oil expands when it gets hot, which causes the level to go down.
+You should check your oil level regularly to ensure it does not get too low.

 The answer to this question is a bit complicated.
 The simple answer is yes, the oil level in your car will go down when it gets hot.
-However, there are a few things that can affect how much the oil level will drop.
+However, a few factors can affect how much the oil level will drop.

 First, the type of oil you use can make a difference.
-Some oils are thicker than others and will hold onto more oil when heated up.
+Some oils are thicker than others and hold more oil when heated.
 Second, how much oil is in your car can also play a role.

-If you have a lot of oil in your car, it may take longer for the level to drop significantly.
+If your car has a lot of oil, it may take longer for the level to drop significantly.
 Finally, how hot it actually gets can also be a factor.
-If it’s only slightly warm outside, the oil may not drop as quickly as if it’s scorching hot.
+If it’s only slightly warm outside, the oil may not drop as quickly as it would it would if it were weathering hot.

-So, to sum it up, yes – the oil level in your car will go down when it gets hot.
-But there are some variables that can affect just how much the level drops.
+So, to sum it up, yes—the oil level in your car will go down when it gets hot.
+But some variables can affect just how much the level drops.

 Is Oil Level Accurate When Hot?

-No, oil level is not accurate when hot.
-The oil expands when heated and the level in the dipstick will appear higher than it actually is.
+No, the oil level is not accurate when hot.
+The oil expands and heats, and the dipstick is longer than it actually is.
 To get an accurate reading, wait until the engine has cooled down before checking the oil level.

-Where Should Oil Be on Dipstick When Hot?
+Where Should Oil Be on the Dipstick When Hot?

 Assuming you are referring to a car with an oil dipstick, the oil should be at the Full line when hot.
 If it is below that, it needs to be topped off.